alxhill/kutt-out-gallery/README.md

 To do:
 ------

-* Create a non specific version for any views, or add in a way to switch templates.
 * Error handling on db entries - error codes/exceptions or something
 * Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database
 * Add the final two static pages *in progress*